iancmcc/snp/README.md

 a base64-encoded result.
 When `-b` is passed, it will output the compressed data as binary.

-When `-d` is passed, `snp` will decode the input, automatically decoding base64 first if detected.
+When `-d` is passed, `snp` will uncompress the input, automatically decoding base64 first if detected.

 ## Example